mooz/fyure/README.md

     $ sudo apt-get install mecab mecab-ipadic-utf8 python-mecab

-If your Emacs don't have either `helm.el` nor `anything.el`, install one of them (instruction is omitted).
+If your Emacs desn't have either `helm.el` or `anything.el`, install one of them.

 Then, clone fyure and insall it to your `site-lisp` directory.